BriannaLind/Workshop-Tasks/README.md

     * Consider bringing an extra laptop
     * Get to venue early to ensure necessary resources are present (for example plugs); If necessary resources are not present, source them
 ## Final Steps
+* (a week later) Follow up with attendees
+    * Thank for participation
+    * Compile content in email with links
+    * Keep door open for questions, contact, and future events
 * Reflect on the event as a group
 * Make a list of things that were challenging and things that went really well
 * What can/ be adjusted for next time?